|

 Plato versus Aristotle

 Plato and Aristotle, two philosophers in the 4th century, hold polar views on politics and philosophy in general.
 This fact is very cleverly illustrated by Raphael's "School of Athens" (1510-11; Stanza della Segnatura, Vatican), where Plato is portrayed looking up to the higher forms; and Aristotle is pointing down because he supports the natural sciences.
-In a discussion o ....
+In a discussion of politics, the stand point of ea ....

 |